ece-mohammad/FileGenerator/README.md

 # define special variables used in templates
 # each variable has a place holder ${variable_name},
 # for example ${author} in template will be replaced by the value of author
-# if a varible doesn't exist, it will be replaced by an empty string
+# if a variable doesn't exist, it will be kept as is
+# The script provides the following special variables:
+# day        : current's day (1-31)
+# day_abbr   : current day's abbreviated name (Sat, Sun, Mon, etc)
+# day_name   : current day's full name (Saturday, Sunday, Monday, etc)
+# month      : current month (1-12)
+# month_abbr : current month's abbreviated name (Jan, Feb, Mar, etc)
+# month_name : current month's full name (January, February, etc)
+# year       : current year
+# date       : current date as a string in the format YYYY/MM/DD
+# module_name: module's name
+#
+# in addition to the previous variables, the following variables are
+# added per file
+# base_name  : current file's base name
+# ext        : current file's extension (.c, .cpp, .h, etc)
+# file_name  : current file's name (base name + extension, eg: foo.c, bar.cpp, etc)
+#
 # -----------------------------------------------------------------------------
 [special_variables]

 author    = "Author name"
 email     = "email@org.com"
-signature = "${author} <${email}>"

-licence   = """Copyright ${year} ${signature}> Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
-    - The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
-    - THE SOFTWARE IS PROVIDED "AS IS",
-    WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE
-    AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-"""

 # -----------------------------------------------------------------------------
 # template section define templates used to create files for the module
+# templates can be plain text, or contain the `ID` of one or more special
+# variables or other templates.
+A template must not include itself
+# (either directly, or indirectly)
 # -----------------------------------------------------------------------------
 [templates]

+# signature
+[templates.signature]
+str = "${author} <${email}>"

+# license template
+[templates.license]
+str   = """
+Copyright ${year}, ${signature}

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+"""

 # file header added to the start of files
+[templates.file_header]
-file_header = """
+str = """
 /******************************************************************************
- * @file    ${module_name}${ext}
+ * @file      ${file_name}
  * @brief
  * @author    ${signature}
  * @date      ${date}
- * @licence ${licence}
+ * @copyright ${license}
  *
  ******************************************************************************/
 """

 # added to expanded variables in place of new line characters
-header_expansion = [
+sub = [
-    {"\n"=" *          \n"},
+    {pattern='\n\n', replace='\n *            '},
 ]

+format = {width = 80}

 # file footer added to the end of files
-file_footer="""
+[templates.file_footer]
+str="""

 /* ------------------------------------------------------------------------- */
 /*  End of File  */
 /* ------------------------------------------------------------------------- */

 """

 # added to the start of all source files
+[templates.src_header]
-src_header = "${file_header}"
+str = "${file_header}"

 # added at the end of all source files
+[templates.src_footer]
-src_footer = "${file_footer}"
+str = "${file_footer}"

 # added to the start of all header files
+[templates.inc_header]
-inc_header = """${file_header}
+str = """${file_header}
 #ifndef _${module_name}_H_
 #define _${module_name}_H_